Let’s start off with a simple question: What type of data does your business store?

 A. Client or donor information

 E. Sensitive or Classified Information

-If any of these apply to your business, someone out there wants your data.
+If any of these apply to your business, a hacker out there wants your data.

-Every day there are reports about another high-level attack on an organization, topped off with the overwhelming number of records compromised.
-What you don’t hear about are the breaches of smaller organizations, which are becoming increasingly more targeted.
-Hackers are targeting organizations under 1,000 employees, knowing there is less likelihood of them having an in-depth security program (or budget to support it), and more opportunities for them to exploit a company’s vulnerabilities.
-And if all goes well for the hacker, these organizations may not even know they have been breached until it is too late.
+Each day there are reports about a high-level cyber attack on an organization, topped off with either an outrageous ransomware demand or an overwhelming number of records compromised.
+However, you likely don’t hear about the breaches of smaller organizations, which are becoming more frequent.
+Hackers target organizations under 1,000 employees, knowing there is less likelihood of them having an in-depth security program (or budget to support it), which means more opportunities for them to exploit a company’s vulnerabilities.
+And if all goes well for the hacker, these organizations may not even know they’ve been breached until it is too late.

 Fully understanding who your adversaries are in the cybersecurity space is a critical step to improving your security posture and ensuring your data is secure.
 In order for you to adequately defend your business from a potential breach and reduce the vulnerabilities of your business, you need to understand the psychology of the hacker: who they are, why they want your data, and how they are attacking you.

 Different Types of Hackers